DefinetlyNotAI/Test_generator/ReadMe.md

 The server is in risk with this, as the HTML returned includes a good deal of sensitive information, but this is not shown, rather is sent to the framework itself.
-The front-end of the website should show a generic message based on the variable `code`, while as the variable `msg` should be logged and not shown to the front end user
+The front-end of the website should show a generic message based on the variable `code`, while as the variable `msg` should be logged and not shown to the front end user, we already log the `msg` variable in a generic way.

+We also attempt to fix this by ensuring strict content interpretation, potentially preventing exploitation of detailed error messages.
+ This is in the `Flask` server's `add_security_headers()`.

 ### Insufficient Transport Layer Protection ❌
 Lack of proper encryption protocols between client and server.
 Ensuring HTTPS and strong ciphers is mandatory.

 This is all on the WEB hosting protocol, as the `Flask` Server runs on `LOCALHOST` it is safe from this vulnerability, However the front-end server that communicates with the server may be running on a different protocol which can be insecure.

+We recommend HTTPS and strong ciphers, we try to fix this in our end by enforcing HTTPS, encrypting all client-server communication and protecting against eavesdropping and man-in-the-middle attacks.
+This is in the `Flask` server's `add_security_headers()`.

 ## Framework Setup 🛠️